r00dY/ai-design-benchmark/README.md

 2. I create 3 additional variants of this section, each one having obvious design flaws.
 3. I ask GPT4-V which one is correct.

+## Results

+**2/12 correct, 10/12 errors.**

+Success rate is only **16%** even though for the examples are absolutely trivial.
+The reasoning shows zero understanding of design harmony.
+Even the reasoning for correct answers is not very convincing.

 ### Example 1

 Here's a banner section from Nike website.
 The correct section is obviously A: